ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

       - If you see `The REPL is ready!` and `The Memory Reader is ready!` then that should indicate a successful startup.
 - You can *minimize* the Compiler window, **BUT DO NOT CLOSE IT.** It is required for Archipelago and the game to communicate with each other.
 - Use the text client to connect to the Archipelago server while on the title screen.
 This will communicate your current settings to the game.
+  - Once you see `AP CONNECTED!` on the title screen, you should be ready.
 - Start a new game in the title screen, and play through the cutscenes.
 - Once you reach Geyser Rock, you can start the game!
     - You can leave Geyser Rock immediately if you so choose - just step on the warp gate button.